-▶ In CU's 2017 season opener, Oliver's four pass breakups were the second-most of any player in week one (or week zero for that matter) of the college football season.
-Only Ohio State junior Denzel Ward had more (he had five PBU's) and an interception for the Buckeyes in their win at Indiana.
+► In CU's 2017 season opener, Oliver's four pass breakups were the second-most of any player in week one (or week zero for that matter) of the college football season.
+Only Ohio State junior Denzel Ward had more.
+Ward broke up five passes and also had an interception for the Buckeyes in their win at Indiana.